William Notman: Biography

 Notman was born in Paisley, Scotland, in 1826.
 He received a decent education, which included lessons in painting and drawing.
 He moved to Montreal in the summer of 1856.
 An amateur photographer, he quickly established a flourishing professional photography studio on Bleury Street, a location close to Montreal's central commercial district, where he attracted clients who were members of the political and business elite.

 His first important commission was the documentation of the construction of the Victoria Bridge across the St. Lawrence River.
 The bridge opened with great fanfare in 1860, attended by the Prince of Wales and Notman's camera.
 The gift to the prince of a maple box containing Notman's photographs of the construction of the bridge and scenes of Canada East and Canada West so pleased Queen Victoria that, according to family tradition, she named him "Photographer to the Queen."

 Notman's status and business grew over the next three decades.
 He established branches throughout Canada and the United States, including seasonal branches at Yale and Harvard universities to cater to the student trade.
-Notman was also an active member of the Montreal artistic community, opening his studio for exhibitions by local painters; the studio also provided training for aspiring photographers and painters.
+Notman was also an active member of the Montreal artistic community; he collaborated with other artists such as Alexander Henderson to sponsor and host art exhibitions in his studio.
+The studio also provided training for aspiring photographers and painters.

 Notman was highly regarded by his colleagues for his innovative photography, and held patents for some of the techniques he developed to recreate winter within the studio walls.
+He could simulate the presence of ice and snow in the studio, replicate fire using magnesium flares, and create naturalistic photographs using an innovative composite technique.
 His professional renown and financial success may largely be attributed to his winter scenes.
 He won medals at exhibitions in Montreal, London, Paris, and Australia.
+Notman's celebrity was also bolstered by his portraits of famous subjects such as one of Sitting Bull (Sioux name Tatanka Iyotake) and Buffalo Bill (born William Frederick Cody).